 You might want to use complementary therapies alongside your hospital treatments to help you relax or to ease symptoms and side effects.
 Some complementary therapies are common, like massage and acupuncture, and some you may not have heard of before.
 All of these therapies can help improve your mood and deal with problems like sickness or pain.

 Our expert mini guide can answer your questions about the use of complementary therapies after an ovarian cancer diagnosis, including what complementary therapies are, the difference between complementary and alternative therapies, and how and where you can find out more.
-Read 'Ovarian cancer and complementary therapies' [PDF] or order a copy.
+Read Ovarian cancer and complementary therapies [PDF] or order a copy for free.

 Therapy Directory connects you with a qualified therapist most suited to your needs.
 All the therapists on the website have shown proof of qualifications and/or membership with a professional body.
 They list many therapies from aromatherapy to reflexology.